Between picturesque Tuscan hills, shady groves, and emerald streams, Italy is fast

 rushing stream with a selection of heavier catches.
 Perfect for those who want to

-escape Tuscany for the day, the waters here are clearer and the brown trout easier
+escape and have a Stay in Tuscany, the waters here are clearer and the brown trout easier

 to spot, even if the uneven bottom and faster water make wading a little trickier.

 May is the prime season as the trout rise to feed on hatching mayflies, sometimes